DataBiosphere/toil/README.md

 * _Can you support the XYZ batch system?_

-    See the abstract base class 'AbstractBatchSystem' in the code to see what's required.
-You'll probably need to speak to me as I haven't attempted to comprehensively document these functions, though it's pretty straight forward.
+    See the abstract base class '[AbstractBatchSystem](https://github.com/benedictpaten/jobTree/blob/master/batchSystems/abstractBatchSystem.py)' in the code to see what functions need to be implemented.
+It's reasonably straight forward.

 * _Is there an API for the jobTree top level commands?_